Smart Charging study 2022

 Usage drivers and barriers of smart charging

-The study shows the readiness to use smart charging and the biggest usage drivers and barriers for the 10 most important smart charging use cases., i.e.
+The study shows the willingness to use and the biggest usage drivers and barriers of the two most important variants of smart charging, variable tariffs and bidirectional charging:

-• the trust of the users in the different providers and
+• users’ trust in the various providers and

-The Smart Charging study was conducted online in January and February 2022 among 1,800 e-car owners in the Germany, Austria and Switzerland.
+The smart charging study was conducted online in November 2023 among 2,001 e-car drivers in the DACH region.

 Contents and added value of the Smart Charging Study